 (a) Report of the Leader;

-(b) Report of the Business Support Services Portfolio Holder (attached);
+(b) Report of the Commercial and Regulatory Services Portfolio Holder (attached);

-(d) Report of the Community and Partnership Services Portfolio Holder (attached);
+(d) Report of the Environmental and Technical Services Portfolio Holder (attached);

-(e) Report of the Contract and Technical Services Portfolio Holder (attached)
+(e) Report of the Finance and Economic Development Portfolio Holder (attached);

-(j) Report of the Strategic Projects Portfolio Holder (attached).
+(g) Report of the Planning and Sustainability Portfolio Holder (attached).

-The Council received written reports from Portfolio Holders.
-The Chairman invited the Leader of Council to provide an oral report and the opportunity for other members of the Cabinet to give updates on matters concerning their relevant portfolios.
+The Council received written reports from the Portfolio Holders.
+The Chairman invited the Leader of Council to provide an oral report and the opportunity for other members of the Cabinet to give an update on matters concerning their relevant portfolios.

 (a) The Leader of Council